tzw-wen/kite/kitelinux/Readme.txt

 Please read the README in libsvm for libsvm.

 Please use the command ldd SQTMassFixer to check the common libraries are available in your linux system.

+The boost libraries were included with it license.